zacck-zz/zacck.github.io/_posts/2017-05-01-Exploring-State-Using-Processes-in-Elixir.md

 Here we start a process that runs a function which then outputs to the console while this is a bit trivial to be using a process for we can see clearly what a process does its input and output.
 This will return the `pid` (Process Identifier) for the spawned process we can use this to interact with our new process.

 Note the above will start an independent process from the current on and if that crashes our current process will keep running.
-If you would like to stop the current process in case a spawned one fails one can always use `spawn_link`.
+If you would like to stop the current process in case a spawned one fails one can always use [spawn_link](http://elixir-lang.org/getting-started/processes.html#links).

 *Messaging*